 Retirement Planning Today®: An educational course hosted by Dane County UW-Extension Financial Education Center and presented by Wealth Distribution Strategies, LLC.
-Adults ages 50-70.
-Learn about the many ways to save for retirement as well as the advantages and disadvantages of each.
+Adults ages 50-70 will learn about the many ways to save for retirement as well as the advantages and disadvantages of each.
 Discover how to save money on taxes, manage investment risks and protect your assets from potential long-term health care expenses.
 Above all, learn how to assess your financial situation and develop a personalized plan to achieve your retirement goals.
 During the second session, Attorney Melinda Gustafson Gervasi will provide insight on estate planning and protection of your family’s assets.
 The link below will take you to the registration site through Eventbrite.
 Cost: $75

 Meet with a financial educator to assess your personal financial situation and set goals for the future.
 Sessions are free and cover basic money management issues.
 Call (608) 224-3722 to schedule an appointment.

 The Financial CHANGE Coaching program provides motivational support to individuals using Coaching, a Hands-on approach, Accountability, Networking with peers, Goal setting and an Educational component.
 Participants are connected with a volunteer coach who works with them for a 6-month period.
 The program is free and open to anyone who would like a little financial motivation.
 Call (608) 224-3722 for more information!

 Free Help With Your Taxes

 Have your taxes (including Homestead) prepared for FREE at the Richard Dilly Tax Center every year from late January through April.
 Provided through a partnership between AARP, Wisconsin Department of Revenue, Dane County UW-Extension Financial Education Center, and the City of Madison; this free service is targeted to low-income, elderly and/or people with disabilities.
 See our brochure for opening dates, times and a list of “what to bring” or call the Financial Education Center at (608) 283-1261 or (608) 224-3722 for more details.